Recursive QAOA outperforms the original QAOA for the MAX-CUT problem on complete graphs: Introduction

+It has been known that QAOA has the limitations for solving the MAX-CUT problem on simple graphs with large girth and triangle-free regular graphs with constant degree~\cite{WHJR18, Has19, WL20, Mar21}.
+However, complete graphs are not included in these cases since they have small girth and they are not triangle-free graph with non-constant degree (depends on the number of vertices).
+Thus we focus on complete graphs in this work, and show that the original QAOA still has a limited performance for solving the MAX-CUT problem on even complete graphs although we can find the solution by intuition.

-In this paper, we compare the performance of the level-1 QAOA and the level-1 RQAOA for solving the MAX-CUT problem on complete graphs, and show that the approximation ratio of the level-1 RQAOA is exactly one whereas that of the level-1 QAOA is strictly less than one for any complete graphs with $2n$ vertices.
-This implies that the RQAOA could be a better algorithm than the QAOA for the NISQ devices since higher level algorithms can produce uncorrectable errors on the NISQ devices.
+In this paper, we compare the performance of the original QAOA and the RQAOA for solving the MAX-CUT problem on complete graphs with $2n$ vertices, and show that the approximation ratio of the level-1 RQAOA is exactly one whereas that of the level-1 QAOA is strictly less than $1-1/8n^2$.
+This implies that the exact solution for the MAX-CUT problem on complete graphs can be found by using the level-1 RQAOA while it can never be done by performing the level-1 QAOA.

+In addition, if the level of these algorithms is higher or the order and size of the graph are larger, then the error rate also becomes larger because the circuit depth increases.
+Especially, since the complete graph has the largest graph size among simple graphs with the same order, it becomes more difficult to solve this problem with higher level algorithms than the level-1 algorithm in NISQ devices.
+In other words, it is hard to find the solution of the MAX-CUT problem on complete graphs if we use high level QAOA due to uncorrectable errors.
+Therefore, our result implies that the RQAOA could be a better algorithm than the QAOA for the NISQ devices.

 This paper is organized as follows.
 In Sec.~\ref{sec:qaoa}, we briefly review the MAX-CUT problem and QAOA to solve it.
-In Sec.~\ref{sec:analysis}, we introduce the RQAOA which is the non-local variant of QAOA, and prove that the level-1 RQAOA outperforms the level-1 QAOA for solving the MAX-CUT problem on complete groups.
-In Sec.~\ref{sec:conclusion}, we summarize our result, and discuss future works.
+In Sec.~\ref{sec:analysis}, we introduce the RQAOA which is the non-local variant of QAOA, and prove that the {level-1} RQAOA outperforms the level-1 QAOA for solving the MAX-CUT problem on complete groups.
+In Sec.~\ref{sec:conclusion}, we summarize our result, and discuss its meaning and related works.